kumarsiddappa-git/Dropper/README.md

 so we shall first discuss on steps
 1. what API methods are used to allocate a space in the process memory
 2. move our payload into the virtually allocated memory
 3. Then how to provide the permissions after that we can also see the x64dbg being used to see the payload placement.
+4. Create a Threat inside the current Process.

 VirutallAlloc is an API which is defined in Kernel32.dll, which allocates a memory in the process we mention

-		void * exec_mem;
+		void * exec_memory;

 		LPVOID VirtualAlloc(
 		  LPVOID lpAddress,                // Starting address from which the allacotion should happen , exmple a memory